 The manor house provides the perfect setting for festive occasions.
 Store Restrup Manor House is the ideal venue for weddings, christenings, birthday and family parties, board meetings, seminars, workshops and many other occasions, with capacity for up to 300 guests.

-The wine cellar and interior design shop are open Saturday from 13:00 till 16:00.
+The wine cellar and interior design shop are open Saturday afternoon.

 The wine tasting takes place in the wine cellar where the guests have the possibility to taste 5 selected wines from our own production and from import.
 The price is DKK 150.00 per person.